Line Frequency Toroidal Transformers

 Toroids - AT Fixturing

-The below test results were obtained using simple Voltech connection pillars, (our part # 78-026)
+The below test results were obtained using a simple Voltech fixture with 8 quick release sockets

-These allow quick connection to the flying leads of the 62072
+These allow rapid connection to the flying leads of the 62072.

 Toroids - AT Test Program